U

 Several animals prey on penis fish, including otters, sharks, rays, flounders, and sea birds such as gulls.
 When they wash up on shores, flocks of gulls will descend on this buffet with such gusto that some of the birds can barely move afterward.
 The other primary threat comes from humans.
 They are a delicacy in China, Korea, and Japan, although commercial fishing is problematic due to the difficulty posed in harvesting them.
 Penis fish are also commonly used as bait to catch large fish.

 Known as detritivores, they live on a diet of microscopic organic material.
 Their diet consists of both detritus as well as bacteria and zooplankton.
-They possess a ring of glands near the front of the proboscis that can exude thick mucous.
-Penis fish move backward through their tunnels until a sticky net of mucous lines the entire structure.
-Once enough food particles are trapped in the mucous, they then move forward through the tunnel and swallow the net and anything trapped inside the mucous.
+They possess a ring of glands near the front of the proboscis that can exude thick mucus.
+Penis fish move backward through their tunnels until a sticky net of mucus lines the entire structure.
+Once enough food particles are trapped in the mucus, they move forward through the tunnel and swallow the net and anything trapped inside the mucus.

 Penis Fish Reproduction and Lifespan